 Kitchens are full of cold surfaces, like stone countertops and stainless-steel appliances.
 For some easy kitchen updates, consider a bar-height table and chairs in a warm wood finish as a way to raise the visual temperature in your kitchen.
 If you're looking for a bigger change, consider wood floors.

 Hardware is to cabinets as jewelry is to an outfit: it can dress up even the most basic of foundations.
 Plus, switching out your hardware is a cheap kitchen makeover, especially if you stick with the same type of hardware.
 If you have plain, basic black knobs, consider knobs in a fun color or material.
 Replacing knobs with a more modern door handle is an easy swap, but it still provides an impactful change.

 Before you embark on a DIY kitchen makeover, get tips on how to choose hardware for your cabinets.
 Different styles of hardware work best for different styles of decorating.
 Don't be afraid to mix and match for a custom look.

 Turn castoff and mismatch plates into a fun display.
 Cruise clearance racks and thrift stores to find lone plates that share a commonality.
-The plates in this display all sport red designs, which unifies the display and creates a bond with the nearby red island.
+The plates in this display all sport red designs, which unifies the accent and creates a bond with the nearby red island.

 Adequate lighting is a must for the functional aspect of a kitchen, but fortunately, this important element can also be highly decorative.
 With so many styles available, you can make a truly unique statement with light fixtures.
 In this kitchen, a large oblong lantern fixture crowns the island, while a matching, smaller fixture hangs over the sink.